LukasMut/gLocal/README.md

 python main_ad_runner.py
 ```

-For individual runs on one model/dataset with more control, the `main_anomaly_detection.py` script can be used:
+For individual runs on one model/dataset with more control, the `main_anomaly_detection.py` script can be used.